Enjoy higher earn rates, lounge access and exclusive perks sooner with a credit card that offers Qantas Status Credits.

 - Other restrictions.
 Qantas Status Credits you earned with a credit card did not count towards any loyalty bonuses, Platinum One membership or Lifetime Status.

 Combined with regular status from flights, a credit card with Qantas Status Credits could help you reach a higher frequent flyer membership level faster.
-While there are currently no offers to earn Status Credits on a credit card, there could be another trial or offer in the future.
+These Status Credit offers are usually only promotional and run for a set period of time.
 So make sure you keep your Qantas Frequent Flyer account details updated and check your emails for offers.
 You may also want to look at other Qantas Frequent Flyer credit cards and compare different introductory offers so that you can find one that offers the most value for you.

 FAQs about credit cards with Qantas Status Credits